ErikOehlerich/WW1-map-Shinyapp/README.md

+Hello

-Hello my name is Erik Luis Lanuza Oehlerich and welcome to my repository for making a shiny app with leaflet.
+My name is Erik Luis Lanuza Oehlerich and welcome to my repository for making a shiny app with leaflet.

 In this repository i will add all my files and code in a organised way: